-The SAG Support Analyst is responsible for providing 24/7 production support, handling L1/L2 issues, and ensuring integration using Software AG WebMethods and Core Java.
+The SAG Support Analyst is responsible for 24/7 production support, providing L1/L2 support, and managing Software AG WebMethods integration components.

 Job Description: